Do you have a case of the “February Blues”? And Is it negatively impacting your February homeschooling?

 - Go on Field Trips

 - Play Games

 Remind yourself that February can be a challenging month for homeschoolers everywhere.
-You are not alone so don’t despair!
+Prioritize connection and remember that you are not alone.

 And be sure to check out the following monthly posts to help you simplify and streamline your homeschooling all year long!

 - August Homeschooling

 I’m confident that these posts will provide you with plenty of support, motivation, and inspiration!